aws/eks-anywhere/designs/preflight-checks.md

 ## Overview of solution

 EKS Anywhere includes extensive preflight checks already run as part of the create cluster command.
 These validations will be incorporated into an independent `validate` command.
 This command will initially be introduced as a subcommand under the `exp` command to indicate this is an experimental command.
-The `validate` command will be easily extensible for additional preflight-specific validations and different provider configurations.

 The existing validations should continue to be run as part of  `create cluster`  to prevent any possible regressions or invalid cluster creation from being overlooked.